cognitiveailab/t5-scienceworld/README.md

 ```
 You may want to install the pytorch manually if your GPU does not support CUDA 11.

-You can download our pretrained T5-11b weights by
+To download our pretrained T5 weights, you need to install gsutil first.
+Go to the [gsutil website](https://cloud.google.com/storage/docs/gsutil_install) for installation instructions.
+After gsutil is installed, you can download our pretrained T5-11b weights by
 ```bash
 ./download_pretrained_model.sh [mode]
 ```